Ultra-Faint Milky Way Satellites Discovered in Carina, Phoenix, and Telescopium with DELVE Data Release 3: Acknowledgment

 \section{Acknowledgment}

-We would like to thank the Zooniverse team, beta testers, and volunteers for their support in setting up the Zooniverse beta test, and especially citizen scientist and beta tester Ernest Jude P.\ Tiu, who was the first to identify Phoenix~III during the beta test.
+\cytwo{We thank the anonymous referee for the many useful comments that helped us improve this manuscript.} We would also like to thank the Zooniverse team, beta testers, and volunteers for their support in setting up the Zooniverse beta test, and especially citizen scientist and beta tester Ernest Jude P.\ Tiu, who was the first to identify Phoenix~III during the beta test.
 For this work, we did not make use of the classifications made by other Zooniverse citizen scientists or beta testers.
 However, we plan to provide a more detailed description of those efforts in a forthcoming paper.

 \defcitealias{McQuinn:2025hst..prop18066M}{HST GO Cycle 33 \#18066} During the final stages of preparing this manuscript, we became aware that Phoenix~III had been independently identified by McQuinn, Mao, Buckley, Shih, Dolphin, Cohen, Tollerud, Hai, Leishman, and Brown as a candidate Local Group galaxy (\citetalias{McQuinn:2025hst..prop18066M}).